Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * /login : LoginController managed by Symfony for validation, but managed by the code to render the login form
  * /api : access ApiPlatform api doc
  * /admin : use the easy admin bundle to allow a comparison between fullstack PHP and PHP/VueJS

+But, Vuejs, ReactJS and Angular together ? with Symfony4, WTF ???
+Yes it can seems completely stupid to use all this technologies together, but don't forget one thing : this is a POC !
+The aim is not to help you to mix all those techs, but just to help you to use some of them finely.
+The biggest problem in my case is the dependancy management : all those JS libraries may need the same deps but in different version...
+For instance it seems to be ok, but i think that in future it could be a real breain-teaser.

 ## components

 flex: new symfony system to make web dev life easier ; it works with recipes